10 ITIL best practices to implement in 2025

 Integrating ITIL with other Frameworks

-There’s a plethora of frameworks that fall under the ITSM umbrella, all of which offer unique benefits for the businesses that employ them.
-Many organizations choose to adopt several of these methodologies simultaneously to help address a wide scope of technical needs that any single framework may struggle to achieve by itself.
-Thus, it’s important that companies have processes in place to leverage these approaches synergistically, verifying that all are contributing to common goals and strengthening each other over time.
+Many organizations choose to adopt several of these methodologies simultaneously to help address a wide scope of technical needs that any single framework may struggle to achieve on its own.
+Thus, it’s crucial that companies have processes in place to leverage these approaches synergistically, verifying that all are contributing to common goals and strengthening each other over time.

 Six sigma